 - Return transport.

-Our local guide’s name is Jose and you can contact him on WhatsApp: +57 313 7016 088.
-He’s a member of the local community near Camarones and is a very friendly guide.
+The local guide is a member of the community near Camarones and is very friendly and informative.

 What to Expect on a Palomino Flamingo Tour